3dlg-hcvc/mirror3d/docs/user_instruction.md

 ![verification](figure/anno-tool-intro/html-verify.png)

-You can see the color image, colored refined depth image, and point cloud videos on the verification web page.
-Please note down the sample id manually for reannotate.
+You can see the color image, colored refined depth map, and point clouds' videos on the verification web page.
+Please note down the sample id manually for reannotation.